 The bridge is the first project combining the obstruction lighting technology made by Technostrobe with the aids to marine navigation made by ITO Navaids.
 As a group, we now offer turnkey solutions to protect the tallest structures in the world – at sea and on land.

-Coteau-du-Lac, September 15, 2016 – Canadian Business and PROFIT today ranked Technostrobe No. 167 on the 28th annual PROFIT 500, the definitive ranking of Canada’s Fastest-Growing Companies.
+Coteau-du-Lac, September 15, 2016 – Canadian Business and PROFIT today ranked Technostrobe No. 167 on the 28th annual PROFIT 500 list, the definitive ranking of Canada’s Fastest-Growing Companies.
 Published in the October issue of Canadian Business and at PROFITguide.com, the PROFIT 500 ranks Canadian businesses by their five-year revenue growth.

 Technostrobe made the 2016 PROFIT 500 list with five-year revenue growth of 400%.